csstransky/cs4500-eau2/report/doc.md

 ## Open questions
 + What is the average size of the SoR file we will need to store?
 100MB?
 1GB?
 100GB?
++ If we were to use get() on a kv_store that doesn't have the kv pair, is it okay if we can error out?
+We expect that if you use get(), you know the key is already in the kv_store (wait_and_get should be used if you don't know if the key is there).

 ## Status
 All of our code valgrinds.
 The KVStore is complete in the contex of one node.
 The trival class example given in the assignment description for Milestone 2 works.